Churches stop in-person services as Kansas sets virus record

 “It’s 23% now," Watson said, citing the average over the past two weeks in Sedgwick County, home to Wichita.

 But in the Kansas City area, the Church of the Resurrection, the nation’s largest United Methodist congregation, is continuing in-person services.
-Senior Pastor Adam Hamilton said in a newsletter Friday that attendance at its churches is less 25% of capacity.
+Senior Pastor Adam Hamilton said in a newsletter Friday that attendance at its churches is kept to less than 25% of each worship space's capacity.

 “We know that in person attendance is really important for some of you while others are enjoying online or televised worship," he wrote.